adamchainz/conjecture/docs/design.rst

 How is this different from Quickcheck style testing?
 ----------------------------------------------------

-For starters it has most of the benefits that Hypothesis does over classic Quickcheck.
-In particular it is possible to serialize arbitrary examples after minimization, it works transparently with tests that try to perform side effects or mutate the values you've passed in, and you can chain data generation together while retaining simplification.
+It has all of the advantages of Hypothesis, but it's simpler, both from a usage and implementation point of view.

-Its two main advantages over Hypothesis from a usage point of view are:
+Its main advantages over Hypothesis from a usage point of view are:

 1. You can mix test execution and data generation freely.
 For example, if you perform a calculation in your test which returns a list of values and then pick an arbitrary value from that list, that's a random choice